lovetoys/lovetoys/README.md

 This Software is published under GPL General Public License Version 3.
 For further information check the license.txt or read the online version under [GPL](http://www.gnu.org/licenses/gpl.txt)

+The Software is tested and should be stable.
+If you find any bugs please create an issue and report them.

 ## Installation

 The best way of installing Lovetoys is creating a submodule and cloning it right into your git repo.